Antharia/awesome-lowtech/.github/CONTRIBUTING.md

 - Can you use it on existing hardware ? (ex :Reuse the old phone or computer i store in my garage)
 - Is it free and easy to copy/modify ?
 - Can a relative install it, use it ?
-- Is it autonomus and not depandant on other platforms ?
+- Is it autonomous and not dependant to other platforms ?
 - Is it robust and durable ?

 ### Bonus